 Lock Escalation and Its Impact on Database Performance

-Lock escalation occurs when a database system upgrades a lock from a finer granularity, such as a row-level lock, to a coarser granularity, such as a table-level lock.
-This upgrade happens when the database system determines that the current lock is not sufficient to manage the concurrent access to the data.
-Lock escalation is a mechanism used by the database system to reduce the overhead of managing a large number of locks and to improve concurrency.
+Lock escalation is a critical aspect of database performance optimization, particularly in the context of locking and concurrency.
+It refers to the process of upgrading a lock from a finer-grained level, such as a row-level lock, to a coarser-grained level, such as a table-level lock.
+This upgrade occurs when the database system determines that the current lock level is insufficient to manage the concurrent access to the data.

 Causes of Lock Escalation